Some are long, but some are also not as long.

 An interview with the genius behind the Kickstarter campaign to produce a television sequel of Breaking Bad starring Val Kilmer and Slash, for VICE.

 The guy who wrote the fake science movie script that was used in the project that was utilized in the "Argo" project, made popular by the Ben Affleck film of the same name.

 The folks who believed the world was going to end, for VICE.

-One of my first assignments, for Wired, with an actor who is super, super intimidating.
+One of my first assignments, for Wired, interviewing an actor who's super, super intimidating.

 His name is Antony Hodgkinson, and he danced on stage during Nirvana's "Live at Reading" show.